 Members' Research Service By / October 13, 2023

-Plants produced by new genomic techniques [EU Legislation in Progress]
+Plants produced using new genomic techniques [EU Legislation in Progress]

 Plant breeding is an ancient activity, dating back to the very beginnings of agriculture.
 In the mid 1800s, Gregor Mendel outlined the principles of heredity using pea plants and thus provided the necessary framework for scientific plant breeding.